 In addition, as an early-stage company, we will encounter unforeseen expenses, difficulties, complications, delays and other known and unknown circumstances.
-As we advance our therapeutic candidates into and through the clinic, we will need to transition from a company with a research focus to a company capable of supporting clinical development and, if successful, commercial activities.
-We may fail in that transition.
+As we advance our therapeutic candidates into and through the clinic and towards potential commercialization, we will need to transition from a company with a research and clinical development focus, to a company also capable of supporting commercial activities.
+We may fail in this transition